dke8qv/salesman/README.md

 Otherwise accept with probability exp(−ΔE / T)
 Cooling schedule: exponential cooling T ← αT starting from T0, with a gentle α ≈ 1.
 During the run I record T,current_km,best_km to a CSV file for plotting the annealing schedule.
+T0 is chosen automatically by probing uphill dE values from trial moves and setting T0 = factor × (90th percentile of uphill dE).